Wärtsilä Vasa: Technical data

-Wärtsilä produced the engine with versatility in mind.
-They were designed for both shipboard and power plant applications.
+The engines were designed for both shipboard and power plant applications.
 The engine could be ordered with a 220, 320, and 460 mm bore in both V and inline configurations.
 The inline style was available with up to 9 cylinders and V could support up to 18.
-The most popular was the inline 320 mm bore.
-Due to the popularity of the VASA32LN engine it was redesigned with a longer stroke to increase horsepower and now for sale as the 32 D and E series.
+The VASA32LN engine was redesigned with a longer stroke to increase horsepower.

 Vasa engines are turbocharged, non-reversible, and utilize a direct fuel injection system.
-They were designed to continuously run on HFO (heavy fuel oil), provided that the fuel is pre-heated and at the correct viscosity at the time of injection.
+They were designed to continuously run on heavy fuel oil (HFO), provided that the fuel is pre-heated and at the correct viscosity at the time of injection.

 This is the power rating table generated for the Vasa 32LN engine.
 Engine power ratings are determined by how the engine is being used.
 The Vasa engines offer 375 kW/cyl and 410 kW/cyl.
-As the number of cylinders are increased the power is increased.
-This also applies with the size of the bore, the 220 mm bore engine will provide less hp and kW than that of the 320 mm bore.
-In short, the size of the engine needed depends on the application it is being used for.
+As the number of cylinders increase, the power increases.
+The size of the engine depends on the application it is being used for.